 New products from Eli Lilly

-Jardiance is a drug used to lower blood sugar levels in patients with Type 2 diabetes.
-The drug is developed as part of the diabetes alliance between Eli Lilly and Boehringer Ingelheim.
-Jardiance’s sales reached $103.2 million during 2Q17, driven by its strong performance in the US and international markets.
+Jardiance, a drug to lower blood sugar levels in patients with Type 2 diabetes, is part of the Boehringer Ingelheim and Eli Lilly diabetes alliance.
+Jardiance reported sales of $103.2 million in 2Q17, driven by increased sales in US and international markets.

-Lartruvo is a drug for the treatment of patients with advanced soft tissue sarcoma.
-The drug was launched in the US and European markets during 4Q16.
-Lartruvo’s sales totaled $47.4 million during 2Q17.
+Lartruvo, a drug used in combination with doxorubicin for the treatment of patients with advanced soft tissue sarcoma, was launched in US and European markets in 4Q16.
+It reported revenues of $47.4 million in 2Q17.

 Taltz was launched in US markets in April 2016 and in European markets in July 2016.
 Taltz revenues were $138.7 million in 2Q17, which consisted of $124.0 million in sales from US markets.

 Trulicity, a drug for improving blood sugar levels in patients with Type 2 diabetes, reported sales of $480.2 million in 2Q17 compared to $201.3 million in 2Q16.
 The rise was mainly due to a higher demand in US markets where the drug reported sales of $381.0 million in 2Q17.